UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - You could potentially get a lot more data, which may to some extent compensate noise and little control.
 - You can find a lot of code snippets and examples online, there is a huge user base for jsPsych and many plugins for certain paradigms can be used or adapted to certain needs.

-# Mini-overview of a jsPsych experiment
+## jsPsych tutorials
-It's a good idea to really read the documentation on https://www.jspsych.org.
-The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are good to start with.
+We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's (site)https://www.jspsych.org/ and to follow a tutorial or two.
+The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are very relevant organisation choices to understand.

+## Templates in 'jsPsych' perspective
+Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'components' (consent, survey, a shared common utilities library).
+Also, by default, the templates implement stimulus lists with so-called _'timelineVariable'_ implementations, which is what most real studies typically need to be usable for 'production' experiments with real participants.

+Typically, the following is true for how these templates have evolved

+- More complex experiment requirents require more and/or more complex code.
+- More code requires better organisation of code.
+- Better organisation of code leads to more places to edit your template experiment to serve your own needs.

+We have aimed to find a balance between template code organisation and still follow the typical 'jsPsych' way of doing things with one index.html file where all things come together.

+## Modes of using jsPsych
 It gets a bit more complicated when you discover that there are two modes in which all can be run:

 - Locally on your PC, by double clicking the html file.